Best Webflow Templates for Healthcare and Medtech Companies in 2026

 Is Webflow HIPAA compliant?

-Webflow is not HIPAA compliant for storing or transmitting protected health information (PHI).
+Webflow is not HIPAA compliant for storing or transmitting protected health information (PHI), and Webflow does not offer Business Associate Agreements (BAAs).
 However, a marketing website built in Webflow — one that showcases services, publishes content, and embeds a booking widget from a compliant third-party system — typically does not handle PHI through Webflow itself.
-The compliant system (Jane App, Calendly Health, your practice management platform) handles all patient data.
+The compliant system (Jane App, Calendly Health, your practice management platform) handles all patient data and signs the BAA.
 HIPAA requirements vary by organisation and use case — always verify your specific setup with a compliance professional before launch.

 What pages should a healthcare website include?

-For a patient-facing practice or medtech company: a homepage with clear service and team signals, individual specialty or treatment pages, a team page with clinician credentials and photos, a patient information or what-to-expect section, an appointment booking integration, contact with location and hours, and a blog for patient education.
+For a patient-facing practice or medtech company: a homepage with clear service and team signals, individual specialty or treatment pages, a team page with clinician credentials and photos, a patient information or what-to-expect section, an appointment booking integration with a distinct telehealth flow, contact with location and hours, and a blog for patient education.
 Sanaris covers all of this across 21 pages.
 For a biotech or research organisation: a homepage communicating the scientific mission, a research or pipeline page, team page with academic credentials, a publications or news section, and partnership inquiry pages.
 Scientis covers this across 22 pages.

 What is the difference between Sanaris and Scientis?